25. OF Michael Conforto

 23. RP Aroldis Chapman

 After a down couple of years, it looked like Aroldis Chapman was just about finished being positioned in a high-leverage role.
 Chapman was disastrous in ’22, sporting a career-high 4.46 ERA and 1.431 WHIP.
 He certainly cleaned some stuff up this offseason, as he’s looked like one of the best relievers in baseball this year.
-Chapman chipped in for a lousy Royals team through the first-half of the season, but was traded to a contending Rangers squad and has starred for his new club.
+Chapman chipped in for a lousy Royals team through the first-half of the season, but was traded to a contending Rangers squad and starred for his new club.
 His velocity is still top notch, and he’s striking batters out at a league-high rate.
 While the Rangers would love to retain him, how about a return to Cincinnati — the team he first pitched for from 2010-15.
 A combo of Chapman and saves leader Alexis Diaz would be a dynamic duo.

 Prediction: Chapman signs with the Cincinnati Reds